-FAQ INDEX
+FAQ Index

-- 1. What is this project and how did it come about? - 2.
-How is the Senior Community Center Project managed? - 3.
-Why is it called the Sherman Senior Community Center? - 4.
-What is the mission of the Senior Center? - 5.
-How is the Senior Center staffed? - 6.
-What services does the Senior Center offer? - 7.
-How well is the Senior Center attended? - 8.
-What's wrong with the current Senior Center? - 9.
-Why do we need a new Senior Center now? - 10.
-What is the senior population of Sherman? - 11.
-What gaps will the Center fill? - 12.
-Where will the Center be located? - 13.
-Can you describe the building? - 14.
-Who is providing professional services? - 15.
-What are the key benefits of the Center? - 16.
-Why is Social Services staying in their current location? - 17.
-What is the timeline for the project? - 18.
-What is the cost of the project? - 19.
-Where can I get information on the project?
+FAQ 1.
+What is this project and how did it come about?
+2. How is the Senior Community Center Project managed?
+3. Why is it called the Sherman Senior Community Center?
+4. What is the mission of the Senior Center?
+Aug 29 5.
+How is the Senior Center staffed?
+6. What services does the Senior Center offer?
+7. How well is the Senior Center attended?
+8. What's wrong with the current Senior Center?
+9. Why do we need a new Senior Center now?
+10. What is the senior population of Sherman?
+Aug 29 11.
+What gaps will the Center fill?
+12. Where will the Center be located?
+Aug 29 13.
+Can you describe the building?
+Aug 29 14.
+Who is providing professional services?
+15. What are the key benefits of the Center?
+16. Why is Social Services staying in its current location?
+17. What is the timeline for the project?
+Aug 29 18.
+What is the cost of the project?
+19. Where can I get information on the project?
+Aug 29